Toni Leviste

-Marie Antoinette Sarangaya "Toni" Leviste (born August 5, 1973), is a Filipina equestrian athlete.
-Leviste represented the Philippines in international competitions, such as the FEI World Cup Show, the Southeast Asian Games, the Asian games and the Summer Olympics.
+Marie Antoinette "Toni" Sarangaya Leviste (born August 5, 1973) is a Filipina equestrian athlete.
+Leviste has represented the Philippines in international competitions, such as the FEI World Cup Show, the Southeast Asian Games, the Asian Games and the Summer Olympics.
 Leviste has also been awarded the Philippine Sportswriters Association (PSA) Rider of the Year award from 1992 until 2005.

+Early life and education

+Marie Antoinette Leviste was born on August 5, 1973.
+Her parents are former Batangas governor Antonio Leviste and Celia Sarangaya.

+From 1987 to 2008, politician Loren Legarda was Leviste's stepmother, as Legarda was married to Antonio Leviste.
+Businessman and legislator Leandro Legarda Leviste of Batangas's 1st congressional district is Toni Leviste's half-brother.

+Leviste was inspired to take up horse riding after an activity at Camp John Hay in Baguio.
+She attended the Ateneo de Manila University and pursued degrees on philosophy and political science.